nodejs/node/doc/api/async_hooks.md

 <!--introduced_in=v8.1.0-->

-> Stability: 1 - Experimental
+> Stability: 1 - Experimental.
+This module will most likely never reach stable
+> state.
+Please migrate to other APIs.

 <!-- source_link=lib/async_hooks.js -->

-This module will most likely never reach stable state.
-Please migrate to other APIs.
+There are other APIs available to replace async_hooks at least for most use cases.
+Migrate/use them instead of using async_hooks.
+For example:

-* [`AsyncLocalStorage`][] is stable and designed to cover one of the main usecases to track async context
+* [`AsyncLocalStorage`][] tracks async context
-* [`process.getActiveResourcesInfo()`][] might fit better to track active resources
+* [`process.getActiveResourcesInfo()`][] tracks active resources

 The `node:async_hooks` module provides an API to track asynchronous resources.
 It can be accessed using: